Greenwich University and Aquafuel Research study glycerine fuel from algae

 Reproduced with permission of tce - the magazine of the Institution of Chemical Engineers.
 For more information go to www.tcetoday.com |

 Why do energy-intensive industries buy-in expensive power and heat and yet dispose of renewable by-products with fuel potential at commodity prices?
 Aquafuel Research was formed to develop new technologies and techniques to help companies to reduce their energy costs, unlock new revenues and to reduce their dependence on fossil fuels.
-Aquafuel is a venture-backed UK company with a set of patented technologies for renewable combined heat and power (CHP) and a number of commercial CHP projects under its belt.
-Investors include EEA, a leading environmental investment firm.
+Aquafuel Research is a pioneering UK company with a set of patented technologies for renewable combined heat and power (CHP) and a number of commercial CHP projects under its belt.